wallnerryan/quickstart-eks-portworx-px-enterprise/README.md

 This Quick Start was built in collaboration with [Portworx, Inc.](https://portworx.com), an AWS Partner Network (APN) Partner.

-### TODO / Currently Unsupported
+### TODO / Limitations

 - Allow custom Portworx configuration for oci-monitor
+	- Currently only a subset of parameters are used (Example, external ETCD currently not configurable from QuickStart)
+- Add DR Sync Configurable (Domain)
 - Allow CSI Installation On/Off configuration
-- Add DR Sync Configurable (Domain)
+	- (users can still update to use CSI with `kubectl` from bastion host)
 - Build in Portworx Monitoring to initial deployment
+	- (users can still install monitoring with `kubectl` from bastion host)